marlonmelara/js-jonmircha/README.md

-# 📘 Curso de JavaScript - Jon Mircha
+# 📘 JavaScript course by Jon Mircha

 This folder contains learning material and exercises from the **JavaScript course by Jon Mircha**, a popular Spanish-speaking instructor known for his deep and clear explanations of JavaScript fundamentals.